Bronya-Rand/Prom-Spec-V3/Concept.md

 Moved to `CharacterInfo`.

 ## CharacterScenario Object
-This object handles example messages that a creator can provide to better teach the AI how to speak like the character using example outputs.
+This object handles different scenarios and greeting messages that a user can pick from for chatting with the character.
 ```ts
 // New in Prom V3
 interface CharacterScenario {